Moreholidays April School Librarian Day

 Here are more April 17 holidays we are sure you will enjoy:

-Ecards Send a free Ecard daily for just about any April calendar holiday, occasion, observance, or event.
-Or, just for the fun of it!
+Ecards – Send a free Ecard daily for International Haiku Poetry Day or just about any calendar holiday, occasion, observance, or event.
+Undoubtedly, it’s fun for both the sender and the recipient.

 Holiday Insights, where every day in April is a holiday, a bizarre or wacky day, an observance, or a special event.
 Join us in the daily calendar fun each and every day of the year.

 Did You Know?
-There are literally thousands of daily holidays, special events, and observances, more than one for every day of the year. and many of these holidays are new.
+Besides International Haiku Poetry Day, there are literally thousands of daily holidays, special events, and observances, more than one for every day of the year.
+Further, many of these holidays are new.
 People and organizations are creating new holidays regularly.
 April holidays are no exception.
 Consequently, at Holiday Insights, we take great efforts to thoroughly research and document the details of each one, as completely and accurately as possible.

 When is International Dance Day?
 This holiday is always celebrated on April 29